Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Related Work

 Recent advances have given rise to a new class of FMs known as VLA models, which integrate visual perception, natural language understanding, and action generation.
 Despite their growing importance, uncertainty quantification remains largely unexplored in the context of VLA models.
 This gap poses significant risks in high-stakes or safety-critical applications of VLAs.
-Therefore, in this work, we aim to design and adapt various UQ methods in the VLA context to assess their confidence and quality in robotic control.
+Therefore, in this work, we aim to design and adapt various UQ methods to the VLA context to assess their confidence and quality in robotic control.
+Specifically, we utilize the nondeterministic nature of VLA models and adapt four widely used UQ metrics (i.e., Entropy, Max Probability, PCS, and DeepGini) to the VLA context, calculated based on the token probabilities of the generated action sequences.
+In addition, we design novel output-based metrics that quantify uncertainty directly from the variability of the predicted actions across multiple stochastic inferences.